One Million Dollar Paranormal Challenge: History

 As an April Fool's prank on April 1, 2008, at the MIT Media Lab, Randi pretended to award the prize to magician Seth Raphael after participating in a test of Raphael's "psychic abilities".

 On March 8, 2011, the JREF announced that qualifications were being altered to open the challenge to more applicants.
 Whereas applicants were previously required to submit press clippings and a letter from an academic institution to qualify, the new rules now require applicants to present either press clippings, a letter from an academic institution, or a public video demonstrating their ability.
 The JREF explained that these new rules would give people without media or academic documentation a way to be considered for testing, and would allow the JREF to use online video and social media to reach a wider audience.

-Since the challenge was first created by Randi in 1964, about a thousand people applied, but no one was successful.
+Since the challenge was first created by Randi in 1964, about a thousand people applied, but none were successful.
 Randi has said that few unsuccessful applicants ever seriously considered that their failure to perform might be due to the nonexistence of the power they believe they possess.

 In January 2015, James Randi announced that he was officially retiring and stepping down from his position with the JREF.
 In September 2015, JREF announced that their board had decided that it would convert the foundation into a grant-making foundation, and they will no longer accept applications directly from people claiming to have a paranormal power.
 In 2015 the James Randi paranormal challenge was officially terminated.